 16 Amazing Mindfuck Movies like Predestination Everyone Should Watch

-Time travels, reincarnations, and a few plot twists in the way – Predestination is one of those movies where you’d be exposed to a good mixture of all these elements.
+Time travels, reincarnations, and a few plot twists in the way – Predestination is one of those films where you’d be exposed to a good mixture of all these elements.
 It’s a confusing ride in the beginning.
 The ending, however, rewards you for your patience.
 I can’t believe how underappreciated this movie is.
 Part of the reason for it was wrong marketing tactics.
 It couldn’t have been worse.

 If you still watched it, though, it’s only fitting that you’d look for some more movies like Predestination.
 Let’s take a look at the list I’ve compiled.

 In the near future, time travel has become possible.
 But it’s not used for the good of the world.
-Mobsters use it to dispose off their victims in an epic fashion.
-They send back those who they want killed in the past where one of their own men is ready to take care of the situation.
+Mobsters use it to dispose of their victims in an epic fashion.
+They send back those who they want to be killed in the past where one of their own men is ready to take care of the situation.
 Things take a different turn when one of these assassins finds his future self on the receiving end.
 Apparently, his bosses have decided that it’s about time the loop is closed.
 They want him gone.